The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 Iron is one of the key nutrients in a healthy diet during pregnancy.
 Your blood cells need it for carrying oxygen around your body and to your baby.
 And your baby needs it for normal cognitive development.

 Your iron levels will be checked at regular intervals during pregnancy.
 But if you start feeling particularly sluggish at any time, let your midwife or GP know.
 You may need to take iron supplements for a while.
-The recommended daily allowance of iron for women is 15mg per day.
+The recommended daily intake of iron for women is 14.8mg per day11.

 Boost your iron intake